-- The World Athletics has the exclusive right to determine to which Category a given competition should be assigned.
+- World Athletics has the exclusive right to determine to which Category a given competition should be assigned.
 Categorisation of Area Permit competitions (Championships, Games and invitation meetings) will be agreed with the corresponding Area Association.
-Specific national permit competitions (other than National Senior Championships) will be placed in category E as designated by the Member Federation in agreement with the World Athletics.
+Specific national permit competitions (other than National Senior Championships) will be placed in category E as designated by the Member Federation in agreement, and subject to quotas established by the World Athletics.
 All other national permit competitions are placed in category F.

 - Only those events of a competition are entitled to receive the Category as listed below – and thus the corresponding Placing Scores – which are held primarily for the purpose of the competition for which the corresponding Category was awarded.
 Extra or supplementary events, national or youth events during international invitational meetings, etc. are considered as Category F regardless of the Category of the main competition during which the event was held.